cscade/BCS.client/README.md

   bytes: { read: 43210630, readThrough: 4951 } }
 ````

-Specifically, cached results will be returned for all structures less than 800ms old.
+Specifically, cached results will be returned for all endpoints less than 800ms old.
 Anything more out-of-date than that will cause a device request.
+Currently the `device` and `network` endpoints are considered static, and will be cached indefinitely.

 ## Test Coverage